Publish

 ---|---|---|---|

--t | --topic | The MQTT topic where the message will be published. | |
+-t | --topic | The MQTT topic to which the message will be published. | |

 -m | --message | The message which will be published on the topic. | |

--m:file | --message-file | The file whose payload will be published on the topic. | |
+-m:file | --message-file | The file containing the payload which will be published on the topic. | |

--q | --qos | Use a defined quality of service level on all topics if only one QoS is specified.
+-q | --qos | Define the quality of service level.
+If only one QoS is specified it will be used for all topics.
 You can define a specific QoS level for every topic.
 The corresponding QoS levels will be matched in order to the given topics. | 0 |

 -e | --messageExpiryInterval | The lifetime of the publish message in seconds. | |